mynah22/Homelab-Guides/pfsenseBasic.md

     [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs58.jpg))
     10. click 'Accept' on the copyright notice ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs60.jpg))
     11. click 'close' on thank you ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs61.jpg))'
-    12. you should see a WAN IP in your home network subnet, and a LAN ip matching what you set the PFSense lan IP to ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs62.jpg))
+    12. On the main page, under interfaces, you should see a WAN IP (your ISP if on edge, or home network subnet if double NATting), and a LAN ip matching what you set the PFSense lan IP to ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs62.jpg))
-    13. if all of that checks out, your PC should be able to access internet resources - try browsing to an internet website on your PC.
-If you connect, you have successfully configured a double NAT network!
+    13. if all of that checks out, your PC should be able to access internet resources - try browsing to an internet website on your PC

 - ## **Rename OPT interfaces**

 1. In PFSense webgui: Interfaces> assignments ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs63.jpg))
 2. Click 'Add' to add the remaining interfaces.
-This should assign all available interfaces as OPT1, OPT2, etc. Click 'Save'  (screenshots
+This will create all available interfaces and name them OPT1, OPT2, etc. Click 'Save'  (screenshots
 [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs67.jpg)
 [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs68.jpg))
 3. Rename and enable interfaces: